What symbolizes strength training and fitness better than the humble dumbbell?

 Handle Shape

-We often focus so much on the shape of the dumbbell’s end that we completely overlook the handle.
-Meanwhile, the handle plays a critical role in the user experience.
+We often focus so much on the dumbbell’s head profile when discussing dumbbell shape.
+Meanwhile, the handle plays a critical role in the user experience, as well.

 Contoured Handle

 Some find the unique shape more comfortable than a straight handle, while others feel the fat portion in the middle diminishes their grip strength.
-In addition, most manufacturers fail to include a grip or knurling across the full length of the handle, settling for a stripe down the center and possibly two on either side.
+In addition, most manufacturers fail to feature knurling across the full length of the handle, settling for a stripe down the center and possibly two on either side.

 Straight Handle

-The straight handle offers a straightforward design that stretches straight across from one end to the other.
-Just like the contoured version, the handle may include a grip or knurling for increased friction, except straight handles are usually knurled from end to end instead of only in sections.
+The straight handle offers a straightforward design that connects each dumbbell head in a uniform silhouette.
+Just like the contoured version, the handle may include a grip or knurling patch for increased friction, except straight handles are usually knurled from end to end instead of only in sections.

 Straight-handle dumbbells tend to be less expensive, too.